frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ### Lean Processing

 Frictionless tries to be as explicit as possible regarding actions taken.
 For example, it will not use CPU resources to cast data unless a user adds a `normalize` step, `validate` step, or similar steps.
 So it's possible to transform a rather big file without even casting types, for example, if you only need to reshape it.

+### Best Practices

+For the core transform functions, Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
+This library provides lazy-loading functionality in running data pipelines.
+On top of PETL, Frictionless adds metadata management and a bridge between Frictionless concepts like Package/Resource and PETL's processors.

 ## Available Steps